00-Evan/00-Evan.github.io/_pages/newsletter/welcome.md

 classes: wide
 ---

-Thanks for confirming your subscription, you're now fully signed up for the Shattered Pixel Newsletter!
+Thanks for subscribing, you're now fully signed up for the Shattered Pixel Newsletter!

-You should be about to get a welcome email from newsletter@shatteredpixel.com.
+If this is your first time signing up you should be about to get a welcome email from newsletter@shatteredpixel.com.

-As before, check your spam folder if you don't see it and consider adding newsletter@shatteredpixel.com to your contacts to prevent false spam flagging.
+Each email includes links to manage your subscription if you'd like to change your delivery frequency or unsubscribe.